NCAR/VAPOR/docs/sphinx/usage.rst

 Contours
 ________

 Displays a series of user defined contours along a two dimensional plane within the user's domain.
-Contours may hae constant coloration.
+Contours may have constant coloration.
 Contours may be displaced by a height variable.

 .. figure:: ../_images/Contours.png
     :align: center